 Thomas Ball Barratt was born in Albaston, England on the 22nd of July, 1862 into a family of strong Wesleyan Methodists.
 His family moved to Norway while he was yet very young.
 As a Methodist minister Barratt Pastored several churches in Norway, translated a number of books from English into Norwegian (he was bilingual), and defended the Methodist cause in Norway.
 He went to America in 1906 to raise funds for their Mission work in Oslo.
 While staying at A.B.
 Simpson's missionary home he received a mighty 'touch' of the anointing of God.
 At first he called this the baptism in the Holy Ghost.

 While in New York he heard of the outpouring at Los Angeles which prompted him to earnestly seek God.
-While staying and praying with his Irish friend Pastor Brown, the fire of God fell upon him and he began to speak and sing in tongues.
-He said it was a night they would never forget.
+While attending a meeting and tarrying long after in the altar to pray the fire of God fell upon him and he began to speak and sing in tongues.
+He said it was a night he would never forget.
 For twenty years he had been a minister without this blessing.
-With this came a burden of prayer "At times I had seasons of prayer in the Spirit when all New York, the United States, Norway, Scandinavia and Europe, my beloved ones and friends, lay like an intense burden on my soul.
+With this came a burden of prayer: "At times I had seasons of prayer in the Spirit when all New York, the United States, Norway, Scandinavia and Europe, my beloved ones and friends, lay like an intense burden on my soul.
 Oh, what power was given in prayer!
 My whole being was at times as if it were on fire inside, and then I would quiet down into sweet songs in a foreign language.
 Oh, what praises to God arose from my soul for His mercy!
 I felt as strong as a lion, and know now from whence David and Samson got their strength."

-In the years leading up to this time a great hunger and heart cry was ascending from evangelical believers in Sweden, Germany, Holland and across Europe.
-He did not leave America with the hoped for finance but he said he was leaving with 'a blessing of greater worth than every cent in America.'
+In the years leading up to this time a great hunger and heart cry was ascending from Evangelical believers across Sweden, Germany, Holland and across Europe for revival.
+Barratt did not leave America with the hoped for finance for his church denomination at home but he said he was leaving with "a blessing of greater worth than every cent in America."
 Upon returning to Norway two months later Barratt began to preach this Pentecostal message in Oslo.
 Hundreds at a time began to receive the Holy Ghost and this movement spread like fire, although amidst much opposition.
-'Folk from all denominations are rushing to the meetings many are seeking salvation and souls are being gloriously saved.
-Hundreds are seeking a clean heart, and the fire is falling on the purified sacrifice.'
+"Folk from all denominations are rushing to the meetings many are seeking salvation and souls are being gloriously saved.
+Hundreds are seeking a clean heart, and the fire is falling on the purified sacrifice."
 Just one incident in these meetings was of one preacher who spoke in four separate languages which he did not previously know, one of them being English.
-Then he broke into prophesy calling sinners to Christ.
-Great crowds flocked to public meetings and ministers came from other European countries, such as Boddy from England, Lewi Pethrus from Sweden and Pastor Paul from Germany, hungry to receive.
+Then this same man broke into prophecy calling sinners to repent and come to Jesus Christ.
+Great crowds flocked to public meetings in Norway and ministers came from other European countries to seek the blessing of God and the fullness of the Holy Spirit.
+Men like Alexander Boddy from England, Lewi Pethrus from Sweden, and Pastor Paul from Germany, came hungry to receive and were not disappointed.

-An invitation came from A.A.
-Boddy in England and so in September 1907 Barratt held six weeks of meetings at Sunderland which commenced the Pentecostal movement in Britain.
-Concerning these meetings he said 'We have a waiting meeting in the vestry after each service…the fire falls every day.
+An invitation to preach came from Alexander Boddy in England to Barratt to come preach in September 1907.
+Barratt held six weeks of meetings at Sunderland which commenced the Pentecostal movement in Great Britain.
+Concerning these meetings he said, "We have a waiting meeting in the vestry after each service…the fire falls every day.
 Hallelujah!
-The meeting last night lasted till 3 o'clock this morning' The daily newspapers quickly picked up on these manifestations and began to report what was happening impartially.
+The meeting last night lasted till 3 o'clock this morning."
+The daily newspapers quickly picked up on these manifestations and began to report what was happening impartially.
 One paper called Barratt the Evan Roberts of the North.
-Of this time Barratt says 'the eyes of the religious millions of Great Britain are now fixed upon Sunderland.'
+Of this time Barratt says "the eyes of the religious millions of Great Britain are now fixed upon Sunderland."

-He made one last visit to Britain in 1935 at the invitation of the AOG and held a convention in Sunderland, the birthplace of this great move.
-Smith Wigglesworth was also in attendance at these meetings.
+He made one last visit to Britain in 1935 at the invitation of the AoG to be their main speaker at a convention held in Sunderland, the birthplace of this great movement.
+Smith Wigglesworth was also in attendance and spoke at these meetings.
 The great Victoria hall was packed with crowds from near and far.
 He preached on The Personality of the Holy Spirit.
-The power and glory of the Spirit swept across those gathered.
-This work of God that had started 28 years before in this very town was still fully Pentecostal and marching forward in the land by the power and grace of God.
+The power and glory of the Spirit swept across this great gathering as they remembered how the Lord had so blessed this young, vital, vibrant movement.
+This work of God that had started 28 years before in this very town was still fully Pentecostal and marching forward in the land by the power and grace of God and had spread to many nations worldwide.

-It was in 1939 at Stockholm that he was chosen as President of the first European Pentecostal Conference, just one year before his death in 1940.
-After this conference some German delegates were arrested almost immediately upon returning home.
-But God took his servant before the storm broke upon his beloved Europe.
-At his funeral they sang songs which were all composed by Barratt and Lewi Pethrus preached that farewell sermon.
-Later on his gravestone was engraved with a likeness of him hugging his precious Bible.
+It was in 1939 at Stockholm that Barratt was chosen as President of the first European Pentecostal Conference, just one year before his death in 1940.
+After this conference some German delegates were arrested almost immediately upon returning home to Germany.
+But God took his servant Barratt home before the storm broke upon his beloved Europe.
+At his funeral they sang songs which were all composed by Barratt, and Lewi Pethrus of Sweden preached his farewell sermon.
+Later, on his gravestone was engraved the likeness of him hugging his precious Bible.

 Thomas Ball Barratt truly was a Pioneer of Pentecost in Europe.

 While in New York he heard of the outpouring at Los Angeles which prompted him to earnestly seek God.
-While staying and praying with his Irish friend Pastor Brown, the fire of God fell upon him and he began to speak and sing in tongues.
-He said it was a night they would never forget.
+While attending a meeting and tarrying long after in the altar to pray the fire of God fell upon him and he began to speak and sing in tongues.
+He said it was a night he would never forget.
 For twenty years he had been a minister without this blessing.
-With this came a burden of prayer "At times I had seasons of prayer in the Spirit when all New York, the United States, Norway, Scandinavia and Europe, my beloved ones and friends, lay like an intense burden on my soul.
+With this came a burden of prayer: "At times I had seasons of prayer in the Spirit when all New York, the United States, Norway, Scandinavia and Europe, my beloved ones and friends, lay like an intense burden on my soul.
 Oh, what power was given in prayer!
 My whole being was at times as if it were on fire inside, and then I would quiet down into sweet songs in a foreign language.
 Oh, what praises to God arose from my soul for His mercy!
 I felt as strong as a lion, and know now from whence David and Samson got their strength."

-In the years leading up to this time a great hunger and heart cry was ascending from evangelical believers in Sweden, Germany, Holland and across Europe.
-He did not leave America with the hoped for finance but he said he was leaving with 'a blessing of greater worth than every cent in America.'
+In the years leading up to this time a great hunger and heart cry was ascending from Evangelical believers across Sweden, Germany, Holland and across Europe for revival.
+Barratt did not leave America with the hoped for finance for his church denomination at home but he said he was leaving with "a blessing of greater worth than every cent in America."
 Upon returning to Norway two months later Barratt began to preach this Pentecostal message in Oslo.
 Hundreds at a time began to receive the Holy Ghost and this movement spread like fire, although amidst much opposition.
-'Folk from all denominations are rushing to the meetings many are seeking salvation and souls are being gloriously saved.
-Hundreds are seeking a clean heart, and the fire is falling on the purified sacrifice.'
+"Folk from all denominations are rushing to the meetings many are seeking salvation and souls are being gloriously saved.
+Hundreds are seeking a clean heart, and the fire is falling on the purified sacrifice."
 Just one incident in these meetings was of one preacher who spoke in four separate languages which he did not previously know, one of them being English.
-Then he broke into prophesy calling sinners to Christ.
-Great crowds flocked to public meetings and ministers came from other European countries, such as Boddy from England, Lewi Pethrus from Sweden and Pastor Paul from Germany, hungry to receive.
+Then this same man broke into prophecy calling sinners to repent and come to Jesus Christ.
+Great crowds flocked to public meetings in Norway and ministers came from other European countries to seek the blessing of God and the fullness of the Holy Spirit.
+Men like Alexander Boddy from England, Lewi Pethrus from Sweden, and Pastor Paul from Germany, came hungry to receive and were not disappointed.

-An invitation came from A.A.
-Boddy in England and so in September 1907 Barratt held six weeks of meetings at Sunderland which commenced the Pentecostal movement in Britain.
-Concerning these meetings he said 'We have a waiting meeting in the vestry after each service…the fire falls every day.
+An invitation to preach came from Alexander Boddy in England to Barratt to come preach in September 1907.
+Barratt held six weeks of meetings at Sunderland which commenced the Pentecostal movement in Great Britain.
+Concerning these meetings he said, "We have a waiting meeting in the vestry after each service…the fire falls every day.
 Hallelujah!
-The meeting last night lasted till 3 o'clock this morning' The daily newspapers quickly picked up on these manifestations and began to report what was happening impartially.
+The meeting last night lasted till 3 o'clock this morning."
+The daily newspapers quickly picked up on these manifestations and began to report what was happening impartially.
 One paper called Barratt the Evan Roberts of the North.
-Of this time Barratt says 'the eyes of the religious millions of Great Britain are now fixed upon Sunderland.'
+Of this time Barratt says "the eyes of the religious millions of Great Britain are now fixed upon Sunderland."

-He made one last visit to Britain in 1935 at the invitation of the AOG and held a convention in Sunderland, the birthplace of this great move.
-Smith Wigglesworth was also in attendance at these meetings.
+He made one last visit to Britain in 1935 at the invitation of the AoG to be their main speaker at a convention held in Sunderland, the birthplace of this great movement.
+Smith Wigglesworth was also in attendance and spoke at these meetings.
 The great Victoria hall was packed with crowds from near and far.
 He preached on The Personality of the Holy Spirit.
-The power and glory of the Spirit swept across those gathered.
-This work of God that had started 28 years before in this very town was still fully Pentecostal and marching forward in the land by the power and grace of God.
+The power and glory of the Spirit swept across this great gathering as they remembered how the Lord had so blessed this young, vital, vibrant movement.
+This work of God that had started 28 years before in this very town was still fully Pentecostal and marching forward in the land by the power and grace of God and had spread to many nations worldwide.

-It was in 1939 at Stockholm that he was chosen as President of the first European Pentecostal Conference, just one year before his death in 1940.
-After this conference some German delegates were arrested almost immediately upon returning home.
-But God took his servant before the storm broke upon his beloved Europe.
-At his funeral they sang songs which were all composed by Barratt and Lewi Pethrus preached that farewell sermon.
-Later on his gravestone was engraved with a likeness of him hugging his precious Bible.
+It was in 1939 at Stockholm that Barratt was chosen as President of the first European Pentecostal Conference, just one year before his death in 1940.
+After this conference some German delegates were arrested almost immediately upon returning home to Germany.
+But God took his servant Barratt home before the storm broke upon his beloved Europe.
+At his funeral they sang songs which were all composed by Barratt, and Lewi Pethrus of Sweden preached his farewell sermon.
+Later, on his gravestone was engraved the likeness of him hugging his precious Bible.

 Thomas Ball Barratt truly was a Pioneer of Pentecost in Europe.